-When any of these rights are modified, the modification must be supported by a specific assessed need, agreed upon by the service plan team and justified in the service plan.
-When any of these rights are modified due to requirements in a court order, the modification must be included in the service plan and must be followed.
+When a participant's rights as specified in 55 Pa.
+Code §§ 6100.182 and 6100.183 are modified, the modification must be supported by a specific assessed need, agreed upon by the service plan team and justified in the service plan.
+When any participant rights are modified due to requirements in a court order, the modification must be included in the service plan and must be followed.
+Because the origin of the rights modification is a court order, team agreement is not a requirement for implementation of the modification.